zknoebel/bankingApp/README.md

     Create the Multiuser portion of your application.
     Users now have to login to your application
     You should have a management account and it is the only one that is able to add and remove users.
-    It should attempt to validate the user and handle incorrect authentication properly It should also support the transfer of money from one user’s account to another.
-Validate that the user’s have accounts and the source account has the funds necessary for the transfer to occur.
+    It should attempt to validate the normalUser and handle incorrect authentication properly It should also support the transfer of money from one normalUser’s account to another.
+Validate that the normalUser’s have accounts and the source account has the funds necessary for the transfer to occur.

     Functions:
     ADDUSER - Add username to the database.
-Set user’s preferred currency to CurrencyType.
-Also set the user’s password and save the hashed version to a file.
+Set normalUser’s preferred currency to CurrencyType.
+Also set the normalUser’s password and save the hashed version to a file.
 Leverage a salt to ensure duplicate passwords area always unique.
-Your user database should look something like this:
+Your normalUser database should look something like this:
     USERNAME,SALT,Hashed_Password
-    DELUSER - Remove user from the database • [ADD|SUB] - Add or remove amount from user’s account.
+    DELUSER - Remove normalUser from the database • [ADD|SUB] - Add or remove amount from normalUser’s account.
 Currency Value can be from any of the supported currency types.
     Login – Your application should support a login phase where passwords are checked based on your database.
     Transfer – Ability to transfer money from one account to the next.